 The litigation captioned In re Niaspan Antitrust Litigation (Civil Action No. 2:13-md-2460) is pending in the U.S. District Court for the Eastern District of Pennsylvania before the Honorable Jan E. DuBois.

 On September 8, 2014, Judge DuBois rejected the defendants’ motion to dismiss the consolidated complaints of a proposed class of direct-purchaser plaintiffs, for which Hagens Berman has been appointed co-lead counsel.
-Fact discovery closed on March 30, 2018, and the parties are now engaged in expert discovery.
-Plaintiffs’ motion to certify the class of direct purchasers will be filed in December 2018.
+Following completion of fact discovery, expert discovery closed in the spring of 2019.
+On August 13, 2019, the Court certified the class of direct-purchaser plaintiffs.
+A case schedule, including dates for summary judgment briefing and trial, is expected shortly.

 Hagens Berman purchases advertisements on search engines, social media sites and other websites.
 Transmission of the information contained or available through this website is not intended to create, and receipt does not constitute, an attorney-client relationship.
 If you seek legal advice or representation by Hagens Berman, you must first enter a formal agreement.
 All information contained in any transmission is confidential and Hagens Berman agrees to protect information against unauthorized use, publication or disclosure.
 This site is regulated by the Washington Rules of Professional Conduct.